tgraupmann/ConsoleChromeSpeechProxy/README.md

 **Detection doesn't seem to be working**

 * Only one Proxy window should be open at a time.
 Also make sure no other browser tabs/windows are using the Microphone.
 With multiple microphone apps open, the browser doesn't know which one to give focus.

+# Support

+Send questions and/or feedback to the support@theylovegames.com email.

+Support is also available in Discord, you can reach me at "Tim Graupmann#0611".